18F/code-of-conduct/code-of-conduct.md

 ### TTS Policy

-TTS adheres to GSA anti-harassment policy.
+TTS adheres to the GSA anti-harassment policy.
 We also consider the following behavior unacceptable, as it undermines a safe and collaborative workplace for all:

 * Negative or offensive remarks based on any of the protected categories listed in the GSA Anti-Harassment policy, as well as negative or offensive remarks based on: